ThierrySans/CSCD71/index.md

 ## Prerequisite

-This course requires a good understanding of web development in general (CSCC09).
+This course requires a good understanding of web development (CSCC09 recommended).

 ## Course Staff